-2.3.3 The Trust Operations Manager has responsibility for:
+2.3 The Trust Operations Manager (TOM) is responsible for:

-- Monitoring the annual risk assessment review and revision process across the Trust - Monitoring the workplace inspections and active monitoring process across the Trust - Monitoring provision for the inspection and maintenance of work equipment throughout the Trust, including the statutory examination and testing of specific equipment - Monitoring the management of asbestos, legionella, fire risk assessment and all property compliance issues for each site - Monitoring accidents and near misses across the Trust - Producing updates for the Trust Board and advising them of current standards across the Trust, including property statutory compliance issues (eg. asbestos/legionella/fire risk/gas/electricity), activity risk assessment compliance and monitoring, staff training, accident and near miss data - Monitoring the keeping of records of all health and safety activities - Monitoring staff training - Overseeing the control of contractors on site when work is being undertaken - Ensuring only contractors who are capable of working safely are selected and engaged for higher risk work they are accredited, this includes any sub-contractors - Providing support and advice to the Headteacher/Principal, where required. - Providing support to all schools within the Trust with regards to health and safety - Ensuring the Trust is audited annually in regard to health and safety

-2.4 The Facilities Lead (York and Hull) has responsibility for:
+- Reviewing this policy on an annual basis - Monitoring local level implementation of this policy and procedures and reporting any health and safety concerns identified to the COO. - Arranging regular meetings with the Headteacher/Principal or where applicable, the Support Services Manager (SSM) to ensure consistency and adherence of the policy and procedures and to discuss any health and safety issues at the school/academy - Monitoring the annual risk assessment review and revision process across the Trust - Monitoring the workplace inspections and active monitoring process across the Trust - Completing any applicable Health and Safety regulatory reporting obligations - Monitoring provision for the inspection and maintenance of work equipment throughout the Trust, including the statutory examination and testing of specific equipment - Monitoring the management of asbestos, legionella, fire risk assessment and all property compliance issues for each site - Monitoring accidents and near misses across the Trust - Producing updates for the Trust Board and advising them of current standards across the Trust, including property statutory compliance issues (eg. asbestos/legionella/fire risk/gas/electricity), activity risk assessment compliance and monitoring, staff training, accident and near miss data - Monitoring the keeping of records of all health and safety activities - Monitoring staff training - Overseeing the control of contractors on site when work is being undertaken - Ensuring only contractors who are capable of working safely are selected and engaged for higher risk work they are accredited, this includes any sub-contractors - Providing support and advice to the Headteacher/Principal, where required. - Providing support to all schools within the Trust with regards to health and safety - Ensuring the Trust is audited annually in regard to health and safety - 2.4 The Facilities Lead is responsibility for: - Providing support and guidance to all schools within the Trust with regards to health and safety/compliance

-- Providing support and guidance to all schools within the Trust with regards to health and safety/compliance - Overseeing the day-to-day management of SYPRO (compliance software) within each school - Assisting the COO/TOM with construction projects - Ensuring that staff have undertaken relevant training pertinent to their role - Carrying out in-house condition surveys - Monitoring termly site workplace inspections
+- Overseeing the day-to-day management of the Trust's Estates Management Software within each school/academy - Assisting the COO/TOM with construction projects - Ensuring that staff have undertaken relevant training pertinent to their role - Carrying out in-house condition surveys - Monitoring termly site workplace inspections